thibaultmg/acm-rag-content/docs/acm/2.15/applications/main.md

 7. You are redirected to the *Overview* page where you can view the details and topology.

+#### More examples

+- For an example of `root-subscription/`, see application-subscribe-all.

+- For examples of subscriptions that point to other folders in the same repository, see subscribe-all.

+- See an example of the `common-managed` folder with application artifacts in the nginx-apps repository.

+- See policy examples in Policy collection.

 #### Keeping deployed resources after deleting subscription with Git

 When creating subscriptions using a Git repository, you can add a